 - the amount you have been awarded, or

 - the length of time your award is for

 you can ask us to reconsider our decision.

-You should write to us within 4 weeks of our decision letter to you, explaining why you do not agree with our decision.
-A different Officer will review the decision and then write to you.
+You should write to us within 4 weeks of our decision letter to you, explaining what you do not agree with and why.
+A different Officer will review the decision and write to you.

 - Discretionary Housing Payment if you get Housing Benefit (PDF, 347KB)